yingxuanz-11/computing-work-2/README.md

 # Hello world!

-⬇ Read this before looking at any of my work 👀 ⬇
+Author-san's notes: If you see at the end of my story 'Next chapter: You choose!' you can comment below my story!

 **Hello world!** I am Yan Ching from [Dunman High School](http://dunmanhigh.moe.edu.sg)!